 Torsion Bar Adjustment

-There are several factors involved in adjusting the ride height of a vehicle with torsion bar suspension.
-The angle of the control arm and the amount of torque or twisting motion applied to the torsion bar.
-On some vehicles, the CV joints can wear prematurely if the ride height is over adjusted.
+Several factors are involved in adjusting a vehicle's ride height with torsion bar suspension.
+The control arm's angle and the torque or twisting motion applied to the torsion bar are essential.
+On some vehicles, the CV joints will wear prematurely if the ride height is over-adjusted.